jessstapley/CercosporaGWAS/Kmer_GenomeScope_Smudgplot.md

 # Genome Scope
-Genome scope was used to estimate the heteroyzgosity using kmers https://github.com/schatzlab/genomescope
+Genome scope was used to estimate the heterozygosity using kmers https://github.com/schatzlab/genomescope

 ```